Project Type: Research

 We will be looking for blind and partially sighted residents of east London to participate in this project.
 If you are interested in participating or would like to share your thoughts and comment on the project idea, please email firstname.lastname@example.org.

-The project will run between June and September 2021.
-This project will be carried out in three stages.
+The project will run between June and October 2021.
+This project will be carried out in four stages.

-Stage 3 - Producing a Multisensory Augmented Map (July - August): Following the workshop, a multisensory augmented map of the Olympic Park will be produced and participants will be invited back at the park to evaluate this map.
-This map will be augmented with the stories collected by the participants in stage 1 (with participants' consent of course) and will temporarily installed within the Olympic Park between August - October period (location to be finalised).
+Stage 3 - Producing a Multisensory Augmented Map (August-September): Following the workshop, a multisensory augmented map of the Olympic Park will be produced and participants will be invited back at the park to evaluate this map.
+This map will be augmented with the stories collected by the participants in stage 2 (with participants' consent of course) and will temporarily installed within the Olympic Park between August - October period (location to be finalised).